Skip to content

 6. Percentage or number of women board members?

-1 - The company reports 11 members as a part of its board out which one member is a female.
-However, gender balance is not directly reported by company, but is calculated from staff profiles/photos.
+1 - The company reports one female member within its board of directors.
+Gender balance is not directly reported by the company, but is calculated from staff profiles/photos.

 • Y